 Sure, dogs are man’s best friend—but what about dogs and kids?
 Many dogs love children—who else will run in circles with them for hours on end?
 However, many dogs aren’t comfortable around kids, and even dogs who are normally comfortable around kids can react negatively in a stressful situation.

-In the U.S., over 359,000 children were bitten by dogs between 2010-2012 (source: AVMA).
+According to the AVMA more than 4.5 million people are bitten in the U.S each year, and over half of those are children.
 The good news: You can teach your kids to develop long-lasting, loving relationships with dogs by recognizing and respecting a dog’s body language.
+Read on for suggestions on how to keep everyone in your care happy and healthy.

 How to Teach Your Child Dog Etiquette